tweag/haskell-training/material/basics.md

 ---

-Let's start by reviewing some basic Haskell concepts and its syntax.
+Let's start by looking at some basic Haskell concepts and their syntax.

 We're going to use a REPL to play a bit with the language